GoogleCloudPlatform/run-gmp-sidecar/README.md

 ##### Create RunMonitoring config and store as a secret

 Create a `RunMonitoring` config and store it in secret manager.
 In this example, we use `run-gmp-config` as the secret name.
-The file we're using is `default-config.yaml` and it scrapes the main container at port `8080` using the path `/metrics`.
+The file we're using is `default-config.yaml` and it scrapes the main container at port `8080` using the path `/metrics` every 30s.
 You can replace this with any `RunMonitoring` config file that you want the sidecar to use.

 ```
 gcloud secrets create ${RUN_GMP_CONFIG}  --data-file=default-config.yaml